 Dragon's Lair Review

-Dragon’s Lair stood out in arcades showcasing impressive graphics utilizing full-motion animation from ex-Disney animator Don Bluth.
-When other games were relying on pixel sprites, Dragon’s Lair could easily be called the best looking game for its time.
-Sacrificing gameplay however was its downfall, but even when the entire game was one big quick time event, kids of all ages kept the quarters flowing.
-Playing on an Xbox 360 and can continue as many times as I want without breaking the bank.
+Dragon's Lair stood out in arcades, showcasing impressive graphics utilizing full-motion animation from ex-Disney animator Don Bluth.
+When other games were relying on pixel sprites, Dragon's Lair could easily be called the best-looking game for its time.
+Sacrificing gameplay, however, was its downfall, but even when the entire game was one big quick time event, kids of all ages kept the quarters flowing.
+Playing on an Xbox 360, I can continue as many times as I want without breaking the bank.

-The deaths are the best part of the game and while I never purposely died (although there is an achievement for dying in a specific room), I enjoyed watching Dirk die in a variety of ways from swarming bates, tentacles strangling the life out of you or simple falling to your death down an empty shaft.
+The deaths are the best part of the game, and while I never purposely died (although there is an achievement for dying in a specific room), I enjoyed watching Dirk die in a variety of ways from swarming bats, tentacles strangling the life out of you, or simply falling to your death down an empty shaft.
 While a skilled knight, Dirk is also clumsy and flails around the danger on screen.
-Everything adds up to a light hearted adventure that had kids laughing almost 30 years ago and still can get a chuckle out of me.
+Everything adds up to a light-hearted adventure that had kids laughing almost 30 years ago and still can get a chuckle out of me.

 Simply Put

-Dragon’s Lair is frustrating even after completing it a few times.
-The nostalgia factor does take over though for those that remember playing the game back in the arcades.
-It’s more like an interactive movie than a game, but I still had fun playing through it.
-Should it be received poorly due to the lack of gameplay when compared to modern day games?
-No. It should be received for exactly what it is, an excellent port of a game from 1983 with some terrible Kinect controls and punishing button prompts.
-The game is overpriced at 800 MSP and would be a no brainer to pick up at 400 MSP, even just for the nostalgia factor of owning a piece of video game history.
+Dragon's Lair is frustrating, even after completing it a few times.
+The nostalgia factor does take over, though, for those who remember playing the game back in the arcades.
+It's more like an interactive movie than a game, but I still had fun playing through it.
+Should it be received poorly due to the lack of gameplay when compared to modern-day games?
+No. It should be received for exactly what it is: an excellent port of a game from 1983 with some terrible Kinect controls and punishing button prompts.
+The game is overpriced at 800 MSP and would be a no-brainer to pick up at 400 MSP, even just for the nostalgia factor of owning a piece of video game history.

 Note: Dragon's Lair was reviewed on Xbox 360.
 A digital copy of the game was provided by the publisher/developer.